 The market for our features is competitive, rapidly evolving and fragmented, and is subject to changing technology and shifting customer needs.
-Many vendors develop and market products and services that compete to varying extents with our features, and we expect competition in our market to intensify.
-Moreover, industry consolidation may increase competition.
-Additionally, new entrants, specifically application providers, that enter our markets through acquisitions or otherwise, would increase competition in our markets significantly.
-As we develop our platform, we will introduce products and features that compete in new markets and as a result we will face new competitors.
-For example, in October 2019 we launched Answers, our site search product, which competes with other search products.
+Many companies develop and market products and services that compete to varying extents with our features, and we expect competition in our market to intensify.